juju-solutions/bundle-cwr-ci/README.md

 `aws` controller and release it to the **stable** channel any time you **tag** your source with a release tag.

+> Both actions above take an optional `reference-bundle` parameter (e.g.:
+`reference-bundle=~awesome-team/awesome-bundle`).
+If provided, CWR will build and deploy a local version of `awesome-charm` along with the reference bundle.
+Bundle tests will then be executed to verify the charm is working as expected within the bundle.

 # Summary